 - Will you want to focus on immediate family or will you want to have many extended family portraits?

 - Are there many shots that will require children under the age of five?

 We have had family photo shoots that are done in 15 minutes and some that go well over an hour.
-Our biggest suggestion here is that you first choose the list that is important to you as a couple.
-Then share this list with each of your mothers and see if you are missing anything major.
-Don’t delegate the list writing to someone else or they might copy and paste a huge list from the internet of groupings you don’t really care for.
-Please email this bullet pointed list before we have your planning session with us.
-We need this no later than one month before your ceremony.
+Our biggest suggestion here is that the couple first write list based on what is important to them.
+Then share this list with each of your parents (i.e. moms) and see if you are missing anything major.
+Don’t delegate the list writing to someone else or they might copy and paste a huge list from the internet of groupings you don’t really care about.
+Email this list to your photography company before you go over the timeline planning.
+Ideally you will email this list completed at least one month before your ceremony.

 Distance between ceremony and reception locations

 Weddings in the Lake Geneva area often tend to have ceremony and reception locations relatively close.
 In fact, more than half are at the same location at one of our beautiful resorts like Grand Geneva, The Abbey, Geneva National, Lake Lawn Resort, The Ridge, The Riviera and Hawk’s View Golf Club.
 This is very convenient for your guests but it also tends to compress your timeline from the ceremony to cocktail hour because people need something to do before the reception.
 We have to be very efficient with the use of photography time.

 On the other hand when there is a distance to travel between the ceremony and reception this can also take up precious photo time.
 Remember that wedding parties move very slowly for some reason.
 In either case we need to carefully consider the time and distance between ceremony and reception.

 If you don't do a first look, have a large family for family photos or have a lot of distance between the ceremony and reception you will probably need to use some or all of the cocktail hour to get key photos captured.

 Garter and Bouquet toss